-- 5.1 In order for a complaint or report to be accepted and adjudicated by the EDC, it must meet the following minimum substantive requirements: - a) The complainant must have the necessary standing to submit the complaint; - b) The person or body against whom the complaint is directed, i.e. the respondent, must be a member of the FIDE family; - c) The allegations made and documents furnished as part of the complaint must disclose, at least on a prima facie basis, conduct which amounts to one or more violations of this Code; - d) The conduct complained of must have been committed in the international sphere, or if in the national sphere, fall within one of the exceptions on the basis of which the EDC will exercise jurisdiction; - e) The conduct complained of must have been committed during the course of a period of no more than five (5) years immediately preceding the date on which the complaint or report is received by FIDE in instances of fraud, corruption and cheating, and no more than three (3) years preceding such date in all other instances. - 5.2 A complainant shall have the necessary standing to submit a complaint or report if - a) he, she or it is a member of the FIDE family other than a person mentioned in Article 4.2(e), 4.2(i) and 4.2(o) (u); and - b) in the case of an individual complainant, he or she is personally and directly affected by the alleged misconduct or otherwise has a direct and substantial interest in the matter; or - c) in the case of the General Assembly, FIDE President, FIDE Council and Management Board representing FIDE's interests in general; or
+- 5.1 In order for a complaint or report to be accepted and adjudicated by the EDC, it must meet the following minimum substantive requirements: - a) The complainant must have the necessary standing to submit the complaint; - b) The person or body against whom the complaint is directed, i.e. the respondent, must be a member of the FIDE family; - The allegations made and documents furnished as part of the complaint must disclose, at least on a prima facie basis, conduct which amounts to one or more violations of this Code; - The alleged misconduct must have been committed in the international sphere, or if in the national sphere, fall within one of the exceptions on the basis of which the EDC will exercise jurisdiction; - e) The alleged misconduct must have been committed during the course of a period of no more than five (5) years immediately preceding the date on which the complaint or report is received by FIDE or a competent FIDE organ commences its investigation in instances of fraud, corruption and cheating, and no more than three (3) years preceding such date in all other instances. - 5.2 A complainant shall have the necessary standing to submit a complaint or report if - a) he, she or it is a member of the FIDE family other than a person mentioned in Article 4.2(e), 4.2(i) and 4.2(o) (u); and

-- d) in the case of another FIDE organ submitting a report to the EDC, such organ represents the general interests of FIDE in a specific area of interest or speciality within FIDE's governance of the sport of chess. - 5.3 A complaint may be declared as non-admissible if, in spite of meeting the above minimum requirements, it suffers from one or more of the following defects: - a) if the complaint is not brought by the real complainant, but by some-one else on his or her behalf, save for instances where the complainant is a legal body duly represented by an authorised representative; - b) if the complaint is substantially the same as a complaint submitted to and pending before a national federation's ethics and disciplinary body or another sport law tribunal; - c) if the complaint is substantially the same as a complaint already considered and decided by the EDC; - d) if the complaint relates to a personal affair between the complainant and the respondent or is otherwise unrelated to the practise or the governance of the sport of chess; - e) if the complaint is manifestly ill-founded or unsubstantiated or can be described as confused or far-fetched, or was brought with an ill-motive or constitute an abuse of the ethics and disciplinary proceedings.; or - f) if the complainant has suffered no significant disadvantage or the complaint can be described as trivial, or purely technical and insignificant. - 5.4 Procedural requirements for the filing of reports and complaints may be set out in the EDC Procedural Rules, including any requirement for the payment of a refundable or non-refundable complaint lodgement fee.
+- b) in the case of an individual complainant, he or she is personally and directly affected by the alleged misconduct or otherwise has a direct and substantial interest in the matter; or - c) in the case of the General Assembly, FIDE President, FIDE Council and Management Board representing FIDE's interests in general; or - d) in the case of another FIDE organ submitting a report to the EDC, such organ represents the general interests of FIDE in a specific area of interest or speciality within FIDE's governance of the sport of chess. - 5.3 A complaint may be declared as non-admissible if, in spite of meeting the above minimum requirements, it suffers from one or more of the following defects: - a) the complaint is not brought by the real complainant, but by some-one else on his or her behalf, save for instances where the complainant is a disabled person or a legal body duly represented by an authorised representative.
+This provision does not preclude the EDC from referring the matter to another FIDE organ which has competency to investigate or deal with the complaint; - b) the complaint is substantially the same as a complaint submitted to and pending before a national federation's ethics and disciplinary body or another sport law tribunal; - c) the complaint is substantially the same as a complaint already considered and decided by the EDC; - d) the complaint relates to a personal affair between the complainant and the respondent or is otherwise unrelated to the practise or the governance of the sport of chess; - e) the complaint is manifestly ill-founded or unsubstantiated or can be described as confused or far-fetched, or was brought with an ill-motive or constitute an abuse of the ethics and disciplinary proceedings; or - f) the complainant has suffered no significant disadvantage or the complaint can be described as trivial, or purely technical and insignificant. - 5.4 Procedural requirements for the filing of reports and complaints may be set out in the EDC Procedural Rules, including any requirement for the payment of a refundable or non-refundable complaint lodgement fee.